jelkewcharoen/SpotifyOnPi/README.md

 ## Concept

-Singing in the Shower is a product that allows users to control the music playing on their Spotify account through a bluetooth speaker using a waterproof touchscreen.
+Singing in the Shower is a product that allows users to control the music playing on their Spotify account through a Bluetooth speaker using a waterproof touchscreen.
 When you turn the shower on, the humidity and temperature sensor in the device will cause the screen to light up and prompt you if you want to begin playing music.
 From the touchscreen, you will have the option to start, pause, skip, change the volume, and change the playlist.
-The touchscreen will send signals to the Rasberry Pi, which is connected to both spotify and a bluetooth speaker.
+The touchscreen will send signals to the Rasberry Pi, which is connected to both Spotify and a Bluetooth speaker.

 ## Parts List

-2.8" Adafruit TFT LCD with Touchscreen with ILI9341 Controller and capacative touch sensing
+2.8" Adafruit TFT LCD with Touchscreen with ILI9341 Controller and capacitive touch sensing

 <img src="https://cdn-shop.adafruit.com/970x728/1770-00.jpg" width="200" height="150">